-These athletic spiders don’t spin webs to catch their prey; instead, they run it down!
+Wolf spiders are members of the family Lycosidae.
+These are athletic spiders that don’t spin webs to catch their prey; instead, they run it down.
 They have long legs and are usually gray, brown, black, or tan with dark brown or black body markings (especially stripes).

 The eye configuration is similar to that of jumping spiders: The two center eyes of the top row are enlarged.
 But unlike jumpers, wolf spiders have a row of four small eyes below the four larger ones.
 Also, wolf spiders run smoothly over the ground and often hunt at night, while jumpers hunt in plants during the day, move jerkily, and jump great distances.

 Similar species: Tarantulas are much larger and heavier.
 Fishing spiders carry their egg sacs in their jaws, swim in and walk on water, don't carry their babies on their backs, and don't have the two large forward-facing eyes.

 Length (not including legs): from ¼ inch to 1 inch (varies by species; males are usually smaller than females).

 Habitat and Conservation

 These solitary, wandering spiders live in a variety of ground habitats: stream edges, gravel or sand bars, low vegetation, and woodland leaf litter.
 Some dig burrows or tunnel into natural cavities under flat rocks or logs; some have no home at all.
 Those in the genus Pardosa seem to prefer moist habitats or places near water.
 The rabid wolf spider (Rabidosa rabida) (which is absolutely not rabid!) commonly hides in leaf litter and sometimes gets into houses.